 With static assets, you may want to track operating conditions and be alerted if there’s a problem.
 Or to be alerted if an asset is moved without authorisation.

 Business Types That Could Benefit from Google Maps

 Firms with a focus on fleet management would benefit greatly from Google Maps for asset tracking.
 Fleet managers can have an overview of where service fleet vehicles are located in real-time.
 They can then use this data intelligence to plan cost-efficient routes and improve customer service.
 As well as gather analytics on driver performance.

 Field Service Management

-For example, the response time of service requests can greatly improve as jobs can be issued to the nearest technicians or contractors.
+A field service business with multiple field workers can also see promising benefits when using Google Maps.
+The response time of service requests can be improved.
+As jobs can be issued to the nearest technicians or contractors.